Sougata2006/GeeksforGeeks-DSA-Journey/README.md

 # GeeksforGeeks-DSA-Journey
-My solutions to DSA problems from GeeksforGeeks as part of my 160-day coding journey.
+My solutions to DSA problems from GeeksforGeeks.
 This repository showcases my progress in solving various data structures and algorithms problems, with clean and well-documented code for each solution.

 Welcome to my DSA-GeeksforGeeks-Solutions repository!
-This repository contains my daily solutions to Data Structures and Algorithms (DSA) problems from GeeksforGeeks as part of my 160-day structured coding journey.
+This repository contains my daily solutions to Data Structures and Algorithms (DSA) problems from GeeksforGeeks structured coding journey.

 What You'll Find:
 Solutions to problems from topics like Arrays, Strings, Dynamic Programming, etc.